michelebanfi/MeteoJamPrivacy/README.md

 # MeteoJamPrivacy
-MeteoJam store only data reguarding meteojam itself, like your favorite and pinned places.
+MeteoJam store locally (on your device) only data reguarding meteojam itself, like your favorite and pinned places.